gideonfu55/todolist-app/README.md

 ## Required Updates

-Update CSS, and add feature - checking complete checkbox updates field of item (need to add 'completion' field to TodoItem).
-Lastly, to deploy.
+Update CSS for better UI and lastly, to deploy.